Robinlovelace/cycle-hire-inclusive/README.md

-of rides of less than 30 minutes over a 24 hour period of use, for example which is less than half the price of a typical single use metro (tube) ticket.\[1\] However, the lowest rates, such as the £90 for an annual ticket bought online, excludes many in low income areas.
+of rides of less than 30 minutes over a 24 hour period of use, for example which is less than half the price of a typical single use metro (tube) ticket.\[1\] However, the lowest rates, such as the £90 for an annual ticket bought online, may exclude those on low incomes.
 Another benefit of accessing a bike through a BSS is that maintenance and storage are paid for by the operator.
 Bike theft represents another potential problem that can be mitigated by cycle hire schemes.
 All these may be of greater importance in low income areas, where the barriers to buying, storing, repairing, and bike theft will likely be greater.
-A study on barriers to bikeshare on traditionally under-served neighbourhood in the US (Portland State University et al. 2017, 1) found that some of the most common barriers to bicycling cited by lower-income people of color were issues that bike share could address, such as: not having a bike or related gear (47%); not having a safe place to leave a bike where they need to go (36%); the expense of buying a bike or related gear (41%); and not having a safe place to store a bike at home (32%).
-Inequalities related to BSS are directly linked to use and access, and consequent benefits in accessibility, health.
+A study on barriers to bikeshare on traditionally under-served neighbourhoods in the US (Portland State University et al. 2017, 1) found that some of the most common barriers to bicycling cited by lower-income people of color were issues that bike share could address, such as: not having a bike or related gear (47%); not having a safe place to leave a bike where they need to go (36%); the expense of buying a bike or related gear (41%); and not having a safe place to store a bike at home (32%).
+Inequalities related to BSS are directly linked to use and access, and the consequent benefits of accessibility – health.
 <!-- Not sure where this direct quotation ends? -->

 As discussed in the preceding paragraphs, BSS tends to be associated